Vinayak Damodar Savarkar: Women

-On page 202 of Volume 5, Savarkar Samgraha, in his native language, Savarkar writes(translated by Sharma):
+On page 202 of Volume 5, Savarkar Samgraha, in his native language, Savarkar writes (translated by Sharma):

 When some men, women and children were killed in the Ganga river, Savarkar describes this as a "celebration" of the anniversary of plassey on page 196.

-In Kanpur, when 150 children and women were killed he quotes unemotionally as per Sharma in his native language that a the butchers entered Bibigarh ..and sea of white blood spread all over.
+In Kanpur, when 150 children and women were killed he quotes unemotionally as per Sharma in his native language that "the butchers entered Bibigarh ..and sea of white blood spread all over."
 In another incident on 16 May, Savarkar describes the fate of English women and children as follows: